xbwei/Data-Mining-on-Social-Media/Twitter/README.md

 <li>ExtractHistroicTweetid extracts historic tweet id of specific users by sending request to twitter search website</li>

-<li>GetTwitter2CSV extract tweets by using since id and max id, and store the extracted tweets into a csv file</li>
+<li>GetTwitter2CSV maximizes API usage tweets by using since_id and max_id, and store the extracted tweets into a csv file</li>

 </ul>
 An visualization tool is provided at https://github.com/xbwei/Visualization-for-Geo-Twitter-Data